weronikaduda/cloudx-java-azure-dev/content/modules/module-09/task.md

 2. PetStore App has been registered as an application in Azure B2C.
 3. User flows have been configured for the PetStore App application.
 4. PetStore App Service configuration has been configured to use Azure B2C.
+5. Localhost has not been used as the sole redirect URI, reply URL, or logout success URL.
-5. Users can now log in to the PetStore App via Azure B2C authentication.
+6. Users can now log in to the PetStore App via Azure B2C authentication.

 <img src="images/scheme.png" width="500" style="margin: 20px 0; display: inline-block;"/>